coderboy53/rtadmin/README.md

 - [ ] Non-mandatory fields should be handled during insertion and updation carefully
 - [ ] Fix the still weird behavior of the property code field, setting it to clear out the input when value is deselected.

-- [ ] field validation not working on submit.
+- [ ] input field validation in hotel page not working on submit.